 6. Add ginger garlic paste, green chili and fry until the raw smell goes off.

 7. Add red chili powder and biryani masala.
 Give a quick stir.
-Do not use too much masala, it makes the biryani dry.

 8. Add yogurt, salt and mint leaves.
 Stir and cook.